 Want to cut back on carbs?
 Talk to your doctor.
 You’ll likely need to eat more meat, poultry, fish, eggs, and non-starchy vegetables.
 You’ll also need to eat fewer grains, sweets, pastas, and starchy vegetables.
 An easy first swap is to have scrambled eggs instead of white toast at breakfast.

-Simple (or “refined”) carbs are stripped of the fibre-filled outside grain, which causes your glucose levels to rise rapidly.
+Simple (or “refined”) carbs are stripped of the fiber-filled outside grain, which causes your glucose levels to rise rapidly.
 Your body digests simple carbohydrates quickly and can cause you to feel a rush of energy initially, but can leave you feeling tired soon after.
-Cake, crisps, white bread, and pasta are all simple carbohydrates.
+Pretzels, candy, cake, chips, white bread, and pasta are all simple carbohydrates.

-Complex carbohydrates do contain fibre.
-Fibre helps food move through your digestive tract, controls blood glucose levels, and may reduce cholesterol.
+Complex carbohydrates do contain fiber.
+Fiber helps food move through your digestive tract, controls blood glucose levels, and may reduce cholesterol.
 It helps you to feel full so you don’t feel like eating as much.
-You’ll want to aim for 20 to 30 grams of fibre each day.
+You’ll want to aim for 20 to 30 grams of fiber each day.

-Looking to get more fibre?
+Looking to get more fiber?
 Vegetables, beans, whole-grain bread, nuts, and fruit are all good sources.
-Dip peppers in hummus as a simple alternative to crisps to boost your fibre intake.
+Dip peppers in hummus as a simple alternative to pretzels to boost your fiber intake.

-The caffeine in some fizzy drinks can interfere with some COPD medications and raise your blood pressure.
-The carbonation in fizzy drinks can make you feel bloated, so breathing can sometimes feel uncomfortable.
+The caffeine in soda can interfere with some COPD medications and raise your blood pressure.
+The carbonation in soda can make you feel bloated, so breathing can sometimes feel uncomfortable.

 Staying hydrated by drinking enough water can also make mucus thinner and easier to get rid of when you have COPD.
 Try to drink six to eight cups every day, but make sure you talk to your doctor first.
 Some people with heart problems may need to limit the fluids they drink.